Home / Agency stalls and denials

 Free, informal, often overlooked

-Section 16.60 of the Florida Statutes establishes a voluntary mediation program for open-government disputes within the Office of the Attorney General.
+Section 16.60 of the Florida Statutes sets up a voluntary mediation program for open-government disputes.
+It runs out of the Office of the Attorney General.
 The program is free.
 It is informal.
 It works often enough that it is worth a try before filing suit.

 How to invoke it

 Contact the Attorney General's Open Government Mediation Program in writing.
 Describe the agency, the request, the dates, and the dispute.
-The program contacts the agency and attempts to resolve the matter without litigation.
-Mediation is voluntary on the agency's side, but agencies often participate because the alternative is a lawsuit and a fee award.
+The program contacts the agency.
+It tries to resolve the matter without a lawsuit.
+Mediation is voluntary on the agency's side.
+Agencies often join in.
+The alternative is a lawsuit and a fee award.

 Step 4.
 Pre-suit notice under §119.12